 I love details and actually enjoy carefully working through your designs to ensure they match your style sheets.
 I want to assist you in producing a quality product and so I will work diligently on giving you helpful, friendly feedback.

 As for my specific qualifications, I have completed the Joeli Creates Tech Editing 101 course.
 I consider myself a math and grammar nerd.
+I love Microsoft Excel.
 I have a BS in Computer Science with a minor in Mathematics.
 I have worked for over 20 years in the Information Systems industry as a developer, tester and project manager and have learned to handle everything from low-level specifics to overall project design.
 I have the technical skills required for this detail-oriented task along with the organizational skills to complete the job in a timely manner.